HL7/fhir-medication-rems-ig/input/pagecontent/technical-background.md

 ### CQL - Clinical Quality Language

-This guide makes use of the Clinical Quality Language (CQL) for querying and pre-populating Patient and Provider data within the shared SMART on FHIR application hosted by Prescriber Intermediaries<TODO link to section detailing shared app>.
+This guide makes use of the Clinical Quality Language (CQL) for querying and pre-populating Patient and Provider data within the [shared SMART on FHIR application hosted by Prescriber Intermediaries](specification.md#support-for-shared-smart-on-fhir-application).

 Implementers are to refer to the [CQL Specification](https://cql.hl7.org/) for general guidance.
 Please refer to the DTR IG for more specific implementation examples.